darribas/gdsbook_overview/README.md

 Introductory slides for the [GDS Book](https://geographicdata.science) project by Serge Rey, Dani Arribas-Bel and Levi Wolf.

-This is an evolving repo serving and keeping track different versions of the overview of the book project.
+This is an evolving [repo](https://darribas.org/gdsbook_overview) serving and keeping track of talks about the book project.

 More information about the book at: